 ronen watched fascinated as budho pagla stepped backward and went into his shell like home again.

-dada had told him later, he had recognised budho… he was in school with dada. an extremely bright boy who loved chemistry, his name was buddhadev sen. but dada had said not to mention this to anyone nor to tease the poor fellow. strange how memories rush you, pulled out of where who knows.
+dada had told him later, he had recognised budho… he used to be in school with dada. an extremely bright boy who loved chemistry, his name was buddhadev sen. but dada had said not to mention this to anyone nor to tease the poor fellow. strange how memories rush at you, pulled out of where who knows.

 what if he turned his head, ronen thought. swiftly, suddenly, without warning. would he find dada standing there? smiling, perhaps.

 his first call was to bobby thakkar. after that he rang emma’s number. she would be up and about by now, pottering in the garden. he was missing her pretty badly.

 “i think i’ll be able to join you for our weekend date after all,” ronen tried to sound light and casual.

 “what is the matter, ronen? you all right, bubbeleh?” emma’s voice always touched him, he almost smiled at the full of urgent love bubbeleh. like the bengalis, turned out jews too had their strange sounding terms of endearment.

 “emma, the house… i decided maybe we’ll keep it for a while, see how things go… maybe madhuri or david might like to… some day… come and find out more about things.. who knows…” he felt a lightness as he said the words.

 “oh ronen,” emma paused for a bit but he knew she was smiling, “don’t forget to get me fruit cake and guava cheese from nahoum’s, okay?”